KHEI-FM

-KHEI (107.5 FM) is a radio station broadcasting a classic hits format.
-Licensed to Kihei, Hawaii, United States.
+KHEI-FM (107.5 MHz) is a radio station that broadcasts classic hits.
+It is licensed to Kihei, Hawaii, United States.
 The station is currently owned by Visionary Related Entertainment, LLC.

 History

 KHEI signed on the air on April 30, 2009, with a Hawaiian contemporary/reggae format branded as "Island 107.5".

 On April 1, 2016, KHEI changed their format from Hawaiian contemporary/reggae to classic hits, branded as "Buzz 107.5".